etendosoftware/docs/docs/getting-started/user-interface/grid-and-forms.md

 ### Status Bar

-The status bar conveys the editing status of the document (New, Editing or Saved) together with a user-defined set of read-only attributes.
+The Status Bar conveys the editing status of the document (New, Editing or Saved) together with a user-defined set of read-only attributes.
 These allow the user to get an overview of the document without having to scan the remainder of the form.
 The status bar is only visible in form view.

 ![Status bar](../../assets/drive/1d5GpX_oOyNMvqvy94JBtOeg4FJnWSZZI.png)